FOSS4GAcademy/GST104FOSS4GLabs/Module 6 Lab/QGIS 2.2 and Inkscape 0.48/Module 6 Lab.md

 With the map design complete, let’s create a legend then export the map in to Inkscape.

-1. Click ProjectNew Print Composer and name it ‘Worldwide IDPs and Refugees’.
+1. Click Project->New Print Composer and name it ‘Worldwide IDPs and Refugees’.
 2. In the Composition Panel, under the Composition tab, set the following properties:
 	+ Paper and quality
 		+ Presets: ANSI A (Letter; 8.5x11 in)